woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/extend-rest-api-new-endpoint.md

-# Adding an endpoint to ExtendRestAPI
+# Adding an endpoint to ExtendSchema

 This document is intended for contrubtors to WooCommerce Blocks plugin, if you feel like a new endpoint should be added, feel free to open an issue or a PR detailing why.

 ## Extending `GET` endpoints in Store API.

-ExtendRestAPI needs to expose each endpoint individually.
+ExtendSchema needs to expose each endpoint individually.
 If you want to expose a new endpoint, you have to follow these steps:

-1. In `ExtendRestApi` class, add your endpoint `IDENTIFIER` to the `$endpoints` variable.
+1. In `ExtendSchema` class, add your endpoint `IDENTIFIER` to the `$endpoints` variable.

 ```php